thunderbird89/esf/stories/buffer.md

 Trump nodded slowly, the political calculation becoming clearer.

 > "So we tell the story: hostile aliens attacked, Earth and Federation forces fought them off together, threat is gone, and nobody better try that again.
-Make it clear we're not helpless, but also that we've got powerful friends."
+Make it clear we're not helpless, but also that we've got powerful friends.
+And I'm the president who led us through it."
+Trump stood up, energized by the political angle.
+"This could be huge for my approval ratings.
+Historic moment, strong leadership, protecting America from alien invasion.
+The media will eat this up."

+General Hayes felt something twist in his gut.
+Two hundred and fourteen Federation personnel dead.
+Three American pilots who'd never come home.
+And the President was thinking about approval ratings.

-> "Essentially, yes sir," Hayes said.
+> "Essentially, yes sir," Hayes said, his voice flat.
 "Though I'd recommend coordination with Portugal and Japan before any announcement.
 Their pilots flew alongside ours.
+They had losses too.
 They deserve to share in this moment."

-> "Fine.
+> "Sure, sure.
 Get State Department on that.
-And get my speechwriters in here.
-If I'm going to tell the world about an alien invasion, I want to make sure the message is right."
+International cooperation, very important, I've always said that."
+Trump was already moving toward the door.
+"And get my speechwriters in here.
+If I'm going to tell the world about an alien invasion, I want to make sure the message is right.
+This needs to be perfect.
+Historic."

-The President stood, and the room stood with him.
+The President paused at the door, turning back.

-> "Anything else I need to know right now?"

-General Hayes looked at HARBINGER's avatar, then back at the President.

-> "Just one thing, sir.
-Three American pilots died today defending this planet."

-The President's expression shifted, showing something genuine for the first time in the briefing.

-> "Full military honors?"

-General Morrison shook her head slowly.

-> "That's the problem, sir.
-The nature of the mission, the classification, the fact that they were fighting in space against an alien invasion force—public honors would be... complicated.
-We can't exactly explain what they died doing without revealing everything."

-Admiral Chen added carefully:

-> "Their families can't be told the truth.
-Not yet.
-Not until we coordinate with Portugal and Japan, not until we decide how much to reveal publicly.
-These pilots died as heroes, but we can't honor them the way they deserve.
-Not openly."

-The weight of that settled over the room.
-Three pilots who'd given their lives defending Earth from an alien invasion, and they couldn't even be properly recognized for it.

-Trump frowned.

-> "So what do we do?
-We can't just... ignore them."

-> "We won't, sir," Hayes said firmly.
-"We'll figure something out.
-Behind closed doors, with their families, with the Federation's help.
-They'll be honored properly, even if it can't be public.
-But they deserve that much.
-They died defending this planet, even if the world can never know exactly how."
+> "And those pilots who made it back—set up a meeting.
+Photo op in the Oval Office, shake some hands, show the country we've got heroes.
+That'll play well."

+He left, staff following, already discussing messaging strategy.

+The Joint Chiefs sat in silence for a long moment.

+> "Two hundred and fourteen Federation personnel," General Morrison said quietly.
+"Three of our own.
+And he's thinking about photo ops."

+> "He's thinking about what he always thinks about," Admiral Chen said, her voice carrying barely controlled anger.
+"Himself."

-General Torres nodded.
+General Torres shook his head.

-> "And the pilots who survived—all fifty-four of them, across all three nations.
-They know what happened.
-They know who didn't make it back.
-We owe it to them, and to the ones we lost, to find a way to recognize this properly."

-> "Agreed," Trump said.
-"Work with the Federation.
-Work with Portugal and Japan.
-Find a way to honor these people without compromising security.
-And I still want to meet with the pilots who made it back, once they're debriefed."

-He headed toward the door, staff following, leaving the Joint Chiefs in the Situation Room with HARBINGER's avatar still displayed on the screen.
+> "The pilots who died today—American, Portuguese, Japanese, Federation—they deserved better than that response."

+> "They did," Hayes agreed.
+"But we're the ones who have to make sure they're honored properly, because clearly that's not his priority.
+We'll coordinate with Portugal, Japan, and the Federation.
+We'll find a way to recognize these people that respects what they did, even if it has to be behind closed doors.
+That's on us now."

 When the President was gone, General Hayes turned to the AI.